kensho-technologies/graphql-compiler/docs/source/index.rst

 To use the GraphQL compiler the first thing one needs to do is to generate the schema info from the underlying database as in the example below.
 Even though the example below generates schema info from an OrientDB database, it is meant as a generic schema info generation example.
-See the section for the target backend for schema generation instructions.
+See the target database homepage for schema generation instructions.

 .. code:: python